Blendify/blender-manual/blender_docs/manual/render/cycles/gpu_rendering.rst

 Nvidia :abbr:`CUDA (Compute Unified Device Architecture)` is supported for GPU rendering with *Nvidia* graphics cards.
 We support graphics cards with compute capability 3.0 and higher.
-See the `list of NVIDIA graphics cards with compute capabilities <https://developer.nvidia.com/cuda-gpus>`__.
+See the `list of Nvidia graphics cards <https://developer.nvidia.com/cuda-gpus>`__ with compute capabilities.

 Cycles requires recent Nvidia drivers to be installed, on all operating systems.